GCSE Physics Equations: The Complete List You Need to Memorise

 Foundation Tier students need fewer equations and simpler calculations.
 Higher Tier includes more complex rearrangements and multi-step problems.

-If you’re on the Foundation/Higher borderline, make sure you’ve mastered the Foundation equations perfectly before worrying about Higher-only content.
+If you’re on the Foundation/Higher borderline, master the Foundation equations perfectly before worrying about Higher-only content.

 Week Before the Exam